-The federal courts ruled that the use of public healthcare and other public benefits will not trigger the new "public charge" rules during the COVID-19 national health emergency.
+In July, a federal court ruled that the use of public healthcare and other public benefits would not trigger the new "public charge" rules during the COVID-19 national health emergency nationwide.
+Now, a higher court has limited that ruling to New York, Connecticut, and Vermont.